hhhhhojeihsu/tf_1.8_xla_doc/README.md

 ## How to Commit
 Please change to `code` branch before modify source code and run `doxygen` on this branch. `.gitignore` will auto ignore `/docs` folder so you can commit safely.

 If you want to publish the newest content onto github.io.
-Then you should switch to `master` branch and then commit the changes in `/docs` and push to origin.
+Then you should switch to `master` branch and then commit the changes in `/docs` using `git add -f /docs` and push to origin.